Doctors Expect Tiger Woods To Walk Again, But Golf Legend Likely 'Never The Same' After Crash

 LOS ANGELES (CBSLA) – Tiger Woods is at the beginning of a long road to recovery after the golfing legend suffered major leg injuries during a rollover crash Tuesday morning.

-Orthopedic surgeon Dr. Jaime Hernandez says Woods is just lucky to have survived the impact.READ MORE: Mayor Eric Garcetti Urges Property Owners To Sign Up For City's New Program
+Orthopedic surgeon Dr. Jaime Hernandez says Woods is just lucky to have survived the impact.READ MORE: Chaos After Man Shot, Wounded During Argument Inside Gardena Target Store

+Auto experts said the car was a Genesis GV80, a newer luxury SUV.
+The car comes with high-tech safety features, like 10 airbags.

+The airbag between the passenger and driver seat was most important during the crash and could have saved Woods’ life, experts said.

 “After an injury like this, things are never the same,” said Hernandez.
 “All of this taken together is obviously a pretty severe injury and requires healing to different structures – bone, soft tissue, muscle, tendon, possibly nerves, so it’s a pretty severe injury.”